bhyvex/cloudly/README.md

     }
 </pre>

 Great!
-Now you should be able to run the nginx server talking over WSGI to your very own server instance of the Cloudly monitor (effectively a Django server).
+Now you should be able to run the nginx server talking using the WSGI protocol to your very own server instance of the Cloudly monitor (effectively a Django server).

 For more information about the Django and nginx configuration see the NGINX Wiki on <a>http://wiki.nginx.org/DjangoFastCGI</a>